cosmos/cosmos-sdk/docs/architecture/adr-071-cryptography-v2.md

 #### State Machine

-The impact on the state machine code will be minimal, the only module affected (at the time of writing this ADR) is the `x/accounts` module, specifically the `Authenticate` function.
-This function will need to be adapted to use a `CryptoProvider` service to make use of the `Verifier` instance.
+The impact on the state machine code will be minimal, the modules affected (at the time of writing this ADR) are the `x/accounts` module, specifically the `Authenticate` function and the `x/auth/ante` module.
+These function will need to be adapted to use a `CryptoProvider` service to make use of the `Verifier` instance.
 As a result, the account abstraction feature will benefit from all the new features and security improvements mentioned in this ADR.

+Worth mentioning that there's also the alternative of using `Verifier` instances in a standalone fashion (see note below).

+The specific way to adapt these modules will be deeply analyzed and decided at implementation time of this ADR.

 _Note:_ All the cryptographic tools (hasher, verifier, signer, etc) will still be available as standalone packages that can be imported and utilized directly without the need for a `CryptoProvider` instance.
-But, the `CryptoProvider` will be the recommended way to use them since it provides a more secure way to handle sensitive dta, better modularity and the possibility to store configurations and metadata into the CryptoProvider definition.
+But, the `CryptoProvider` will be the recommended way to use them since it provides a more secure way to handle sensitive data, better modularity and the possibility to store configurations and metadata into the CryptoProvider definition.